duglin/helloworld/README.md

 $ ./mkcluster CLUSTER_NAME
 ```

-You can then skip to the next section.
+And you can then skip to the next section.

 If you decide to create it manually, then you'll first need to get some info
 about our LANs since the `ibmcloud ks cluster-create` command requires that: